javascriptpoet/notes/daily/general.md

 * <strong>Disturbing morning</strong><br>
 I was woken up last morning/afternoon by something jolting my van.
 Took a look and theres a car bumping into my side.
 I get out.
 Its a young guy crying quietly in public with his head down not even looking at me.
 The strength of his sorrow drowns me.
 I want to help knowing it will be futile. hes far gone to even understand.
 I try to get him out and tell me what happened, anything to keep him from driving, to disrupt his depression.
 Nothing works.
 In a few minutes, he slowly drives away.
 Five other people watched and no one even had an interested look.

+dec, 22
+* <strong>Nicknames</strong>
+Yersterday morning just when i packed bike trailer and about to headed out to UC Berkeley campus, i see a shadow of a guy with a boombox doing a supply run down the railroad tracks.
+Hey, bro, want a few fresh baggles?
+I get'm by laundry bags, have a dozen and i throw a bunch over the fence.
+Hes happy and he tells me 'They call me Miami'.<br>
+The street folks are all different but most have this in common - they have a nickname.
+I never mock, i just ask them for their real name.
+I want to know them, not how they are perceived by some assholes.